marcluque/Hydra/README.md

 ## Description

 Hydra is built upon Netty.
 It is supposed to simplify the process of socket setup in Java.
-Netty allows high performances and good maintainability.
+Netty allows high performances and good maintainability of programs built upon it.
 And here comes Hydra in.
 Hydra uses the builder-pattern in order to make the process of socket setup even simpler.
 Hydra comes with a handy packet system that allows you to easily create your own packets and send them via the session Hydra creates for you.
-Furthermore you have the ability to create packets and listeners that just need simple annotation and will be invoked by Hydra when a packet is received.
+Furthermore you have the ability to create packets and listeners which just need a simple annotation and will be invoked by Hydra when a packet is received.
 Convince yourself by taking a look at the [client](https://github.com/DataSecs/Hydra/tree/master/client/src/test/java/client) and [server](https://github.com/DataSecs/Hydra/tree/master/server/src/test/java/server) examples.

 # Installing